MONARCH: Map of Need Aggregated Research Study

 Full ethical clearance was obtained from the Health and Life Sciences Ethics Department, Northumbria University (reference number: 2055) before the project commenced.

-Platform Development: Eight-Phase Process
+Platform Development: Five-Phase Process

 Each phase was built upon the last, ensuring the resulting platform was technically robust, ethically sound, and practically useful for policymakers and service providers across the UK.